Crime Statistics for Stoke, Coventry, Coventry, 2025

-There were a total of 315 street level crime incidents in Stoke in February 2024.
+Is Stoke rough?
+This is our street level crime rate statistics overview for January 2025.
+There were a total of 280 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Vehicle Crime.
+The largest category was Violent Crime, followed by Shoplifting.

 Although violent crime represents the largest incidents category in Stoke, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary